History of Bristol's buses

 Example of a Bristol "RE", Cheltenham District 1003

 In 1961, the Bristol Evening Post ran a series of articles exploring a colour bar in Bristol's employment practices.
-There had been some evidence of it for several years prior to this, but it had not received public attention.
+There had been some evidence of it for several years prior to this, but it had not attracted public attention.
 The company and the Transport & General Workers Union each said that the other was responsible for the bar: in fact, it appears that it was bus crews themselves who objected to the employment of black staff.
 The City Council (as the partner in Bristol Joint Services) became involved in 1962, but the Town Clerk advised the Joint Services Committee that the employment of "coloured" crews would actually make the labour shortage worse.
 Such advice now seems not only illogical but unacceptable and its implementation would be illegal, but at the time there was no discrimination legislation.

 The West Indian Development Council took up the issue, the High Commissioner of Trinidad and Tobago met the Lord Mayor, and the Jamaican High Commissioner met senior officials in the Transport Holding Company (which in 1963, had replaced the British Transport Commission as the company's parent body).
 The Transport Holding Company directed Bristol to end the bar, and in August 1963 Bristol complied.